top of page

 “They’re hurting Nadeloi,” I said.
 “Look.”
 I faced her toward the red wall ahead of us.
 “They’ve come to burn it down,” I said.

 My mind had left me.
 Lily’s eyes, cheeks, and mouth frowned.
 She tried to turn back to Nadeloi.
-“See the beach,” I said.
+“See,” I said, pointing forward.

 “I don’t want to,” she said, her voice almost inaudible.